Modest Mussorgsky: Maturity

 More portentous was Mussorgsky's introduction that winter to Alexander Dargomyzhsky, at that time the most important Russian composer after Mikhail Glinka.
 Dargomyzhsky was impressed with Mussorgsky's pianism.
 As a result, Mussorgsky became a fixture at Dargomyzhsky's soirées.
-There, a critic Vladimir Stasov later recalled, he began "his true musical life."
+There, as critic Vladimir Stasov later recalled, he began "his true musical life."

 Over the next two years at Dargomyzhsky's, Mussorgsky met several figures of importance in Russia's cultural life, among them Stasov, César Cui (a fellow officer), and Mily Balakirev.
 Balakirev had an especially strong impact.
 Within days he took it upon himself to help shape Mussorgsky's fate as a composer.
 He recalled to Stasov, "Because I am not a theorist, I could not teach him harmony (as, for instance Rimsky-Korsakov now teaches it) ... [but] I explained to him the form of compositions, and to do this we played through both Beethoven symphonies [as piano duets] and much else (Schumann, Schubert, Glinka, and others), analyzing the form."
-Up to this point Mussorgsky had known nothing but piano music; his knowledge of more radical recent music was virtually non-existent.
+Up to this point, Mussorgsky had known nothing but piano music; his knowledge of more radical recent music was virtually non-existent.
 Balakirev started filling these gaps in Mussorgsky's knowledge.